-Knowledge Goal Skill Goal Attitude/Values Goal Pertains to industry specific knowledge.
-This can be learning a specific software program or procedure that is typically used in the career they are exploring.
-This is an essential or transferable skills such as time management, taking initiative, and confidence speaking in front of others.
+- The first is knowledge goals.
+Knowledge goals pertains to industry specific knowledge.
+This can be learning a specific software program or procedure that is typically used in the career they are exploring. - Next, interns are asked to identify a skill goal, this is an essential or transferable skills such as time management, taking initiative, and confidence speaking in front of others. - Lastly, interns are asked to develop an attitude/value goals.
 This goal is focused on honing or changing personal attributes, such as becoming more self-confident or more accepting of diverse opinions.